syncfusion-content/maui-docs/MAUI/SunburstChart/DataLabels.md

 documentation: ug
 ---

-# Data label in .NET MAUI Sunburst Chart
+# Data labels in .NET MAUI Sunburst Chart
 Data labels are used to display information about segments at the (X, Y) point.

 ## Enable Data Label